★★★★ out of ★★★★★

-In the 1970s portion of the the Remaking, Chapman wonderfully creates a faux-grinhouse-spookshow in the form of tragic film, Don’t Tread on Jessica’s Grave.
-A film best beset by superstition and real and imagined curses courtesy of Ella Louise and Jessica.
+In the 1970s portion of the the Remaking, Chapman wonderfully creates a faux-grinhouse-spookshow in the form of the tragic film, Don’t Tread on Jessica’s Grave.
+A film beset by superstition and real and imagined curses courtesy of Ella Louise and Jessica.
 The film, much like the horribly real calamities faced by the Exorcist, the Omen, and Poltergeist, is riddled with film set problems.
-In its wake is a scarred director, a wrecked film crew, and an emotional defunct child actress, Amber Pendelton.
+In its wake is a scarred director, a wrecked film crew, and an emotionally defunct child actress, Amber Pendelton.

 As the witchy curse moves through the ages it is also unfortunately attached to some who encounter it.
 Amber Pendleton must contend with the one-off failure of child acting, a related series of addictions, the terrors of greedy horror convention fan-boys, a nasty witch, and the worst of all — PODCASTERS!

 The Remaking really does manage to cover all things horror and that’s its gift and its curse.
 All the stories that Chapman manufactures are wonderful and can quite honestly stand on their own as independent novels.
 Just as one story begins to bring out the scares the reader is whipsawed to the next.
 It’s not that the stories aren’t spooky…they most definitely are.
 But, the Remaking might have been better served by lingering a pinch longer on these torrid tales of the tortured curse of Jessica.